JoinWebZero/sub0-challenges/README.md

 Attend any of these workshops, participate and submit your proof via the challenge submission form to make it count towards the amount of challenges you completed.

-1. Building light client dApps with Substrate Connect
-2. ​Using multi-chain indexers in your dApps
+1. ​Using multi-chain indexers in your dApps
-3. Interact with true DEPIN Robonomics platform
+2. Interact with true DEPIN Robonomics platform
-4. Launching your appchain to production
+3. Launching your appchain to production

 ## 💰 Cash prizes